-The Chair has been established under a partnership between the Channel 7 Children’s Research Foundation of South Australia, The South Australian Health and Medical Research Institute (SAHMRI) and the University of Adelaide’s Robinson Research Institute, to create Australasia’s first ever Chair for the Prevention of Childhood Disability.
+The Chair was established in March 2016 as a five-year initiative of the Channel 7 Children’s Research Foundation of South Australia, The South Australian Health and Medical Research Institute (SAHMRI) and the University of Adelaide’s Robinson Research Institute, to create Australasia’s first ever Chair for the Prevention of Childhood Disability.